D1N3SH-DEV/SC_Analysis_AML/README.md

 ### Machine Learning Techniques
 - **Gradient Boosting**: A powerful ensemble learning technique for regression.
-- **Hyperparameter Tuning**: GridSearchCV for optimizing model performance.
+- **Hyperparameter Tuning**: GridSearchCV is used to optimize model performance.
 - **Pipeline Implementation**: Automating preprocessing and model training.

 ### Libraries Used